 This attribute contains a fourteen (14)-bit Security Association ID (SAID).
 The CMTS MUST set the two high-order bits to zero.
-The CM MUST set the two high-order bits to zero.

 SAID

 7.2.2.13 TEK-Parameters

 This is a compound attribute, consisting of a collection of sub-attributes.
 These sub-attributes represent all the security parameters relevant to a particular generation of a SAID's TEK.